cgroza/GraffiTE/README.md

 - `--reference`: a reference genome of the species being studied.
 All assemblies are compared to this reference genome.

 - `--graph_method`: can be `pangenie`, `giraffe` or `graphaligner`, select which graph method will be used to genotyped TEs.
+Default is `pangenie` and it is optimized for short-reads. `giraffe` can handle both short and long reads, and `graphaligner` is optimized for long reads.
-Default is `pangenie`.
-Note that both `giraffe` and `graphaligner` will spawn a process called `graphAlignReads`, while `pangenie` will spawn a process called `pangenie`.
+>Note that both `giraffe` and `graphaligner` will spawn a process called `graphAlignReads`, while `pangenie` will spawn a process called `pangenie`.

-- `--reads`: a CSV file that lists the read sets (FASTQs) and sample names from which polymorphisms are to be genotyped.
+- `--reads`: a CSV file that lists the read sets (FASTQ/FASTQ.GZ) and sample names from which polymorphisms are to be genotyped.
 These samples may be different than the genome assemblies. **The header is required**.
-Only one FASTQ per sample, and sample names must be unique.
-Paired-end reads must be interleaved in the same file.
+Only one FASTQ/FASTQ.GZ per sample, and sample names must be unique.
+Paired-end reads must be interleaved in the same file (`Pangenie`).
-   > Note that the current genotyper, `PanGenie` is optimized for short-reads.
-Long-read support will be available soon!

    Example `reads.csv`:
    ```